“Fine, if you won’t let us be a state, we’ll do our own thing.”

 To say that the years immediately following the end of the American Revolutionary War were trying times for the nation is about as much of an understatement as “George Washington was known to have a drink every now and then.”
 The country faced massive war debts, and as of 1784 we were less than a year removed from war and still a few years away from figuring out that whole “Constitution” thing.
 America was, essentially, thirteen colonies with loosely defined borders and a massive chunk of area to the west that basically had the words “????
 Indians For Now???” written on official maps.
 It was in this setting, where settler was still a viable and oft-pursued profession, that the State of Franklin came to exist.

 Even before the war was over, Arthur Campbell, a member of the Virginia House of Delegates, and John Sevier, the future first Governor of Tennessee, believed that a new Western State should be formed of American territories west of the Appalachian Mountains.
-It was tricky, however, to figure out how to actually form state, as Campbell’s initial suggestion involved, in part, taking some territory away from Virginia.
-Virginia’s Governor, Patrick Henry, didn’t like the this idea so he pushed back and passed a law making it illegal to form a state out of Virginia, which clearly didn’t do the job considering that West Virginia is now a thing.
+It was tricky, however, to figure out how to actually form the state, as Campbell’s initial suggestion involved, in part, taking some territory away from Virginia.
+Virginia’s Governor, Patrick Henry, didn’t like this idea so he pushed back and passed a law making it illegal to form a state out of Virginia, which clearly didn’t do the job considering that West Virginia is now a thing.

-A few months after making the offer, North Carolina decided to break the “no givesies backsies” part of their deal, and rescind their offer.
+A few months after making the offer, North Carolina decided to break the “no givesies backsies” part of their deal, and rescinded their offer.
 By this point, the frontiersmen out west were frustrated, and sick of being ignored by North Carolina, so they decided to take matters into their own hands.
 A group of delegates from about four different counties convened, declared their independence from the state of North Carolina, and named John Sevier their governor.

 John Sevier, a man who…m..might not know how to hold a sword?
 Can that be right?

 At this point, it’s our duty to remind you that most of the people involved in this process were frontiersmen.
 These are men who were looking to move out to unfamiliar land and face all sorts of hardships and violence in order to grab some free land for themselves (well, practically free).
 What we mean to say is…these were not politically minded people.
-These were people used to living off the land, and it showed in some of their methods.
+These were people used to living off the land, and it showed in some of their governing methods.

 Now, in order to be named a state, they needed to have nine out of thirteen of the current states to vote in favor.
 But how could they try garner some support from states that weren’t, say, the same North Carolina who was aggressively trying to make sure their own territory did not leave to become their own state?
 Well, we may have failed to mention one important detail.
 The state was originally formed as “Frankland,” named after, fuck if we know, Frank?
 Either way, they thought, if they changed their name to Franklin, after Benjamin Franklin, they might get an endorsement from a founding father that could get them some legitimacy.
 The state of Franklin was essentially America’s first stab at celebrity marketing.
 Franklin responded to their letter of, “Hey, we’re gonna name a state after you, neat, huh?” with a polite, but ultimately useless, note essentially saying, “Hey guys, I’m very flattered, but I’ve been in Europe the whole time you’ve been forming this state, so I don’t know if it’s good or bad, so I can’t vouch for you either way.
 But good luck my dudes.”